kalbar87/resistance/README.md

 https://www.prs.pl/uploads/hydronav2023_e_book_web.pdf

 ## Database
 The ML model was built using a database comprises 28 ships that were tested under at least one loading condition.
 The features (independent variables) were determined through a correlation analysis, and the best ones were selected as inputs for the ML model.
-The density plots for each of selected features are presented in figure below:

 Here is a brief description of the input data: